nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 > - More information about using environments for deployments in GitHub Actions is available [here](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).

 ## 1.4.
 Deploy Azure Resources

-> [!NOTE] This section should take 15 minutes to complete.

 Execute the `Deploy Azure Resources` workflow to deploy all Azure resources required for the example scenarios.